tobiashaas/AI-Enhanced-PDF-Extractor/README.md

 4. **Configure your services:**
    - Copy `config.example.json` to `config.json`
-   - Add your Supabase and Cloudflare R2 credentials
+   - Add your PostgreSQL database and Cloudflare R2 credentials

 ### Usage